Welcome to the Cemetery section of the website.

 Flowers have always been important to Stratford, and the cemetery is no exception.
 Daily, visitors come to tend the graves and the cemetery staff are proud to keep the grounds in an exemplary manner and have been awarded for their efforts by the Britain in Bloom contests.

 Within forty years of opening, the cemetery had to be extended and in 1939 the Stratford Borough Council set aside land specifically for Service War Burials, which are now within the care of the Commonwealth War Grave Commission.
 Most of the 177 buried here were members of the Commonwealth Air forces, particularly Canadians attached to No. 22 Operational Training Unit based at Wellesbourne.
 It was fitting therefore that in June 1949 the Stratford Borough Council arranged for the Cross of Sacrifice to be unveiled by His Excellency the High Commissioner for Canada.

 When entering the cemetery it is interesting to just look at the tombstones and see how the styles have changed over 11 decades.
 There are imposing ornate tombstones of our Victorian and Edwardian predecessors – notably the stone Angel of the Resurrection alighting with wings spread on the grave of Marie Corelli,

-The war graves have a simple, clear cut style of their own, recording the name, rank and date of death, with a simple inscription.
+The war graves have a simple, clear cut style of their own, recording the name, rank and date of death, with a simple inscription, as seen in the video below.
 By contrast, the “Gypsy” graves are dominated by figures of Christ the Redeemer, in a manner not usually anticipated in small municipal cemeteries.

 By the 1970’s the cemetery chapel, with no central heating or other basic modern facilities, ceased to serve the community satisfactorily and in 1994 vandals set it on fire.
 A year later it was refurbished and re-commissioned on 24 October, 1995